NBA Trade Rumors: Latest on Kawhi Leonard, Carmelo Anthony and Kevin Love

 "I think he'll be more in demand during the season by the trading deadline," the executive said, per Pluto.
 "Kevin could have a very good year for the Cavs being the focal point of the offense.
 He is a talented player."

 The last time Love handled the lead role on offense, he supplied the 2013-14 Minnesota Timberwolves with 26.1 points, 12.5 rebounds and 4.4 assists on a nightly basis.
-Of course, he wasn't 30 years old then like he'll be come September.
+Of course, he wasn't 30 years old then, like he'll be come September.
 And his monster numbers in Minnesota never yielded any playoff berths.

 That said, if he can produce like an offensive star, it will be interesting to see where the rest of the league pegs his trade value.